Instructions for Authors

 Corresponding Author.
 Authors must indicate who will handle correspondence at all stages of refereeing, publication and post-publication.
 Ensure that Corresponding Author title(s) and credentials, degree(s) (e.g., MD, Ph.D), affiliation(s) and postal and email addresses are given and that contact details are kept up to date by the Corresponding Author.

 Abstract.
-Each manuscript must begin with an unstructured abstract that summarizes the results obtained and the conclusions drawn.
+Each manuscript should begin with a structured abstract that summarizes the results obtained and the conclusions drawn.
 Abstract should be self-contained and not exceed 270 words.
 Abstract is not required for Commentaries and Perspective Articles, Editorials and Letters to the Editor.
 References must not be included in the abstract.
 Moreover, we discourage the use of abbreviations in the abstract.

-Original Articles, Brief Communications, Case Reports, Systematic Reviews and Meta-analyses require a structured Abstract (not exceeding 270 words) organized into sections using the following subheadings in sequential order:
+Original Articles, Case Reports and Meta-analyses require a structured Abstract (not exceeding 270 words) organized into sections using the following subheadings in sequential order:

 The paper should then proceed conventionally, as follows: Introduction, Materials and Methods (or Patients and Methods or Case Presentation), Results, Discussion, Conclusions, References.